rovaughn/platform-docs/platform/manual/auth/authentication/providers/mobile-password.rst

 .. note::

-  For this provider to send OTP via SMS, you have to :doc:`enable a SMS provider <../../../notify/sms/index>` in the Hasura Notify microservice.
+  For this provider to send an OTP via SMS, you have to :doc:`enable an SMS provider <../../../notify/sms/index>` in the Hasura notify microservice.

 Configuration
 -------------

-You can configure Mobile/Password provider settings in the :doc:`conf/auth.yaml <../../../project/directory-structure/conf/auth.yaml>` file in your project.
+You can configure Mobile/password provider settings in the :doc:`conf/auth.yaml <../../../project/directory-structure/conf/auth.yaml>` file in your project.
 Find a top level key called ``mobilePassword`` in the ``auth.yaml``.
 By default the mobile-password conf looks like this:

 .. snippet:: yaml
     :filename: auth.yaml